-The focus is on the visual as a vital and defining factor in the research project as a whole.
+The programme focuses on the visual as a vital and defining factor in the research project as a whole.

 Additional practical training can be provided, alongside some access to department audio-visual equipment and facilities, but we generally expect MPhil/PhD candidates to have an appropriate level of practical visual production skills and to be largely self-sufficient in this area.

-The emphasis of the visual anthropology training in the first year is on key themes and issues within the sub-field, particularly in relation to your own work.
+In the first year, the emphasis of the visual anthropology training is on key themes and issues within the sub-field, particularly in relation to your own work.

 You develop your own research project over the year through the production of several small-scale visual projects.
 Guidance and feedback on visual and academic work will be provided in the weekly visual practice seminars and through supervision meetings.

 MPhil/PhD students are currently carrying out visual projects in Mexico, India, Argentina, Lebanon, Israel, and the UK.

 Thesis (including film or photographic portfolio) and viva voce.